xurgepog/platformer/design-logs/dec-log.md

 # [17-12-2024] Day 7: Refining Framework

+- **Scaling**: Temporary Decisions
     - When fullscreen the game runs really choppy.
     - Since it is just a side project, the main goal should just be to create a functioning game.
     - Will code at double scale (i.e. 1280 x 720) and draw pixel art at 640 x 360.
     - This means I can later add the ability to change screen size with scaling, but for now will just leave scaleFactor equal to 2.
+- **Physics**: Very Basic Implementation
     - Update *PhysicsHandler* to update the physics in a centralised manner.
     - Change *GameObject* class to *PhysicsObject*.
     - Noticing a rectange the same width of the screen will be over 50px longer, same with height.
 Hopefully this is a just *rect()* issue.
     - Added gravity through *PhysicsHandler*.
     - Made *PhysicsObject* an interface that forces setters and getters for position and velocity.
     - Now want to figure out a way to stop player movement when touching a wall or floor.
+- **Config Setup**: Planning
-- For previous code, figured it out based on what letter is currently being touched in the level designt text file.
+    - For previous code, figured out what tile player was touching based on the level layout text file.
     - This was done in conjunction with a *config.json* file that defined which text file matched which level, along with other details for that level.
     - Will expand on this idea with:
         - *config.json*: points to other config files, and contains other misc.
         - *settings.json*: holds user settings.
         - *save.json*: contains user save data.
         - *levels.json*: level details.
     - Will use *Processing*'s in built JSON reader to get the information in code.
     - May end up needing more than one json file for the levels.
 For now one will do however.
     - To store these files will set up a *resources/* directory in *src/*.
 This will hold *config/*, *levels/*, and *assets/* directories.
     - Will create a *configManager* class to handle both the levels and main config.

 # [18-12-2024] Day 8: Config and Renderer Planning

+- **ConfigManager**:
     - Began working on the *configManager*.
     - Set up basic *config.json* file that points to the other config files.
     - Began working on a *loadLevel()* function that reads from *levels.json* to find text files that contain the level format.
+- **Renderer**:
     - To complete above will want to render each of the objects read in the text file.
 Created a *Renderer* class to do so.
     - Added function to load images to hashmap to be later reference by name without having to load the png again.
     - Need to consider about unloading images to save memory, as well as preloading common assests.

 # [19-12-2024] Day 9: Config and Renderer Basics Creation

+- **ConfigManager and Renderer**: Completed both in conjunction
     - Want to add a *loadImage()* function to *Renderer* that performs action of drawing the image to the screen.
     - Complete *loadLevel()* basic functionality.
 It is now able to read the text file specified in *levels.json*, printing it to stdout.
     - The next goal is to interpret each of the symbols.
 I am not sure if this is a *Renderer* job, or a *configManager* job.
     - For now will leave will code it as a *configManager*.
     - Adding a *references* object to *levels.json* that will assist in translating the letters in the text files to their appropriate png names.
     - Will use a different letter for each type of png, and a different number to differentiate between the types.
     - For now will have references all just look in one file, but later can make the level be able to change the directory.
     - This will allow one levels ground.png look different to anothers.
     - Issue is however, that if ground.png already exists, it will not update it.
 Will have to tackle this problem after I have confirmed the basics work.
     - Now realised that I will have to store the pngs to load somewhere so it does not have to translate the entire text file each frame.
     - Will store this in *Renderer* using a 2D array called *levelLayout*.
     - Will only store stationary objects in this.
 Later will have to decide how to keep track of objects that move over time.
+    - Finished a basic level text file read, drawing 16 x 16 tiles as requested.

+- **Next steps**:
+    - Consider how player and other physics objects are to be drawn.
+    - Make ground stop floor, walls stop movement, and add a jump.
+    - Test feasibility of 16 x 16 tiles currently being used to test.
+Seems fun to work with, and easy to draw.
+    - Create test cases once basic movement is complete.

+# [20-12-2024] Day 10:
+- Will try out using *PhysicsHandler* to call for each of the *PhysicsObjects* to be drawn.
+- Each *PhysicsObject* will hold the image reference to be passed to the renderer in the *PhysicsHandler* loop that passes through all the objects.
+- Now need a way to tell if the player is on the ground.
+For now lookup position of feet, if on ground don't add gravity and set feet level with ground.

+# [23-12-2024] Day 11:
+- Want to add ability to jump.
+I think just make it an instant increase in y velocity.
+Can only jump when touching ground.
+- Also want to make friction feel better, right now just dividing the movement.
+- I should be able to fit 40 16x16 tiles across the screen, however at a scale factor of 2 can only fit 38
+- When the scale factor is increased to 3, can fit 39.
+This hints at potentially some margins or something cutting off the right side of the screen.
+- To introduce hitboxes, will add width and height requirement to the *physicsObject* interface.

+# [24-12-2024] Day 12:
+- Want all objects inside hitbox to be returned in the *Renderer*'s *typeTouching()* function.
+- All the handlers and managers are getting a bit messy in *Game.java*.
+Will try to add a *setupManagers* class.

+# [26-12-2024] Day 13:
+- Losing motivation a bit lol.
+Tbf it was just Christmas.
+- Main issue is that I have focused really hard on ensuring a strong foundation.
+- It just feels a bit like I am not learning that much.
+Since it is kind of just, think of simple thing to add to framework.
+Implemement it.
+Repeat.
+- Might take a break and start a smaller side project.